-Following from Mary-Louise Craven's dissertation which was an analysis of various genres of hypertext as they existed in the early 1990's, she continues to be interested in exploring (on both theoretical and pedagogical levels) the evolving genres of hypertext/hypermedia now found almost entirely on the Internet.
-She is also interested in comparing and contrasting issues in print-based and computer-based literacies.
-She has extended her work on genre and rhetoric to include work on other forms of electronic documents, for example blogs and wikis.
-She is particularly interested in exploring the constraints placed on users by the set up of software, for example, PowerPoint.
-She is currently working on analysing a digitized collection of approximately 1500 Edwardian era postcards from a single-family collection to study the distribution and consumption of this form of communication.
+Following from Mary-Louise Craven's dissertation which was an analysis of various genres of hypertext as they existed in the early 1990's, she continues to be interested in exploring online communication and information-sharing platforms.
+She is particularly interested in exploring the constraints placed on users by the set-up of software, for example, PowerPoint (see, "The uneasy co-existence of a 'culture of ease' and a 'culture of Dummies' in The Computer Culture Reader).
+She is currently analysing a digitized collection of approximately 1500 Edwardian era postcards from a single-family collection to study the distribution and consumption of this form of communication; she has presented her findings at a wide range of conferences.

 Natalie Coulter Assistant Professor

 BA, Trent University Dept. of Communication Studies

-MA, Guelph University

-3042 TEL Bldg
+MA, Guelph University 3042 TEL Bldg

-PhD, Simon Fraser University

-416-736-2100 x 77849
+PhD, Simon Fraser University 416-736-2100 x 77849

-ncoulter@yorku.ca
+- ncoulter@yorku.ca

-Professor Coulter's research interests are in consumer culture, critical advertising studies and girls' studies.
-Her book "Tweening the Girl: The Crystallization of the Tween Market" is forthcoming from Peter Lang's Mediated Youth series.
-She has published in the Canadian Journal of Communication, Jeunesse and Girlhood Studies.
+Natalie Coulter's teaching and research interests are in girls' studies, critical advertising studies, and the media of children and young people.
+Her book "Tweening the Girl: The Crystallization of the Tween Market" has been published by Peter Lang's Mediated Youth series (2014).
+She has published in the Canadian Journal of Communication, Jeunesse, and Popular Communication.
 She is a founding member of ARCYP (Association for Research on the Cultures of Young People).
-She is presently researching the history of children's cultural industries in Canada.
-She has recently been nominated for the York University President's Award for Teaching.
+She is presently has two research projects underway, one of the history of children's cultural industries in Canada, and another on the embodied tween, living girlhood in global and digital spaces.

-Barbara Crow
+Barbara Crow Professor

-BA, York University
+BA, York University Dept. of Communication Studies

 MA, York University

-PhD, York University
+PhD, York University bacrow@yorku.ca

-On Administrative leave 2014/15
+On Administrative leave 2015/16